dev-george-nikolaidis/dev-george-nikolaidis/README.md

 # 💫 About Me:
 I have a keen interest in technology, particularly in web development.
 My curiosity drives me to constantly seek out new knowledge and aim for personal and professional growth daily.
 Beyond my professional endeavors, I am passionate about and actively contribute to open source projects.
-This engagement not only allows me to give back to the community, but also to refine my skills and collaborate with developers worldwide.
+This engagement not only allows me to give back to the community, but also to refine my skills and collaborate with developers.
 If you're in search of a developer with both passion and a motivated mindset, I'd be eager to discuss how I can contribute.
 Feel free to reach out to me at dev.georgios.nikolaidis@gmail.com or send a direct message on LinkedIn.

 ## 🌐 Socials: